sourcegraph/sourcegraph-public-snapshot/README.md

 **Features**

+- This change should not trigger Chromatic workflow.
 - Fast global code search with a hybrid backend that combines a trigram index with in-memory streaming.
 - Code intelligence for many languages via the [Language Server Index Format](https://lsif.dev/).
 - Enhances GitHub, GitLab, Phabricator, and other code hosts and code review tools via the [Sourcegraph browser extension](https://docs.sourcegraph.com/integration/browser_extension).